TanStack/query/docs/src/pages/guides/ssr.md

 - If you are calling `useQuery` in a component deeper down in the tree you need to pass the `initialData` down to that point
 - If you are calling `useQuery` with the same query in multiple locations, you need to pass `initialData` to all of them
-- There is no way to know at what time the query was fetched on the server, so `updatedAt` and determining if the query needs refetching is based on when the page loaded instead
+- There is no way to know at what time the query was fetched on the server, so `dataUpdatedAt` and determining if the query needs refetching is based on when the page loaded instead

 ### Using Hydration